wooogler/assets/09_Academic_Writing.md

 # Topic Sentence

-1. **Topic Sentence Practice**:
-   - The first sentence of any paragraph should ideally be a topic sentence, clearly stating the main idea or focus of that paragraph.
+- **Topic Sentence Practice**:- The first sentence of any paragraph should ideally be a topic sentence, clearly stating the main idea or focus of that paragraph.
 - If not used as the first sentence, ensure there is a compelling reason (e.g., storytelling), and consider writing the topic sentence initially and removing it in the final draft.
 - Use visual distinctions (e.g., bold, underlined, or highlighted) for topic sentences during drafting to enhance clarity and focus for easy skimming by collaborators.

-2. **Drafting Process**:
-   - After creating a rough outline, write the topic sentences for each paragraph before developing the paragraph bodies.
+- **Drafting Process**:- After creating a rough outline, write the topic sentences for each paragraph before developing the paragraph bodies.
 - Topic sentences should be simple initially and can be refined later.
 - Review topic sentences to ensure they convey the intended message, flow together, and cover all major details.

-3. **Iterative Writing and Review**:
-   - Writing paragraph bodies may reveal missing elements, necessitating revisions to topic sentences.
+- **Iterative Writing and Review**:- Writing paragraph bodies may reveal missing elements, necessitating revisions to topic sentences.
 - Use topic sentences as a basis for summaries or abstracts by compiling them to form an initial draft.

-4. **Feedback and Collaboration**:
-   - Collaborators can quickly understand the document's content by reading bolded topic sentences, facilitating efficient feedback and collaboration.
+- **Feedback and Collaboration**:- Collaborators can quickly understand the document's content by reading bolded topic sentences, facilitating efficient feedback and collaboration.